-§ 288-11.1 Inspection.
+§ 288-11.1.
+Inspection.

 If land-disturbing construction activities are being carried out without a permit required by this article, the City may enter the land pursuant to the provisions of § 66.0119(1), (2) and (3), Wis.
 Stats.
-The City will inspect any construction site with more than one acre of land-disturbing construction activity that holds a permit under this chapter as required by the current Wisconsin Department of Natural Resources Municipal Separate Storm Sewer System (MS4) Permit or within the first 2 weeks of construction, at least once a month, and again at the end of construction-during the period starting March 1 and ending October 31 and at least two times during the period starting November 1 and ending February 28 to ensure compliance with the approved sediment and erosion control plan.
-If erosion and/or sediment control Best Management Practices (BMPs) are out of compliance during inspections, the City may conduct follow-up inspections within 7 days, unless corrections are made and observed by the inspector or verified via photographs submitted to the inspector.
+The City will inspect any construction site with more than ene acre- three thousand square feet of land-disturbing construction activity that holds a permit under this chapter or where construction work began prior to obtaining a permit as required by the current Wisconsin Department of Natural Resources Municipal Separate Storm Sewer System (MS4) Permit or within the first two weeks of construction, at least once a month, and again at the end of construction to ensure compliance with the approved sediment and erosion control plan.
+If erosion and/or sediment control best management practices (BMPs) are out of compliance during inspections, the City may conduct follow-up inspections within seven days, unless corrections are made and observed by the inspector or verified via photographs submitted to the inspector.
 The costs of these inspections shall be billed to the responsible party.

-§ 288-11.2 Enforcement.
+§ 288-11.2.
+Enforcement.

-- A. The City may post a stop-work order if any of the following occurs: - (1) Any land-disturbing construction activity regulated under this article is being undertaken without a permit. - (2) The erosion and sediment control plan is not being implemented in a good faith manner. - (3) The conditions of the permit are not being met. - B. If the responsible party does not cease activity as required in a stop-work order posted under this section or fails to comply with the erosion and sediment control plan or permit conditions, the City may revoke the permit. - C. If the responsible party, where no permit has been issued, does not cease the activity after being notified by the City, or if a responsible party violates a stop-work order posted under Subsection A, the City may request the City Attorney to obtain a cease and desist order in any court with jurisdiction. - D. The City may retract the stop-work order issued under Subsection A or the permit revocation under Subsection B.

-- E. After posting a stop-work order under Subsection A, the City may issue a notice of intent to the responsible party of its intent to perform work necessary to comply with this article.
+- A. The City may post a stop-work order if any of the following occurs: - (1) Any land-disturbing construction activity regulated under this article is being undertaken without a permit - (2) The erosion and sediment control plan is not being implemented in a good faith manner. - (3) The conditions of the permit are not being met. - B. If the responsible party does not cease activity as required in a stop-work order posted under this section or fails to comply with the erosion and sediment control plan or permit conditions, the City may revoke the permit. - C. If the responsible party, where no permit has been issued, does not cease the activity after being notified by the City, or if a responsible party violates a stop-work order posted under Subsection A, the City may issue a citation and/or request the City Attorney to obtain a cease and desist order in any court with jurisdiction. - D. The City may retract the stop-work order issued under Subsection A or the permit revocation under Subsection B. - E. After posting a stop-work order under Subsection A, the City may issue a notice of intent to the responsible party of its intent to perform work necessary to comply with this article.
 The City may go on the land and commence the work after issuing the notice of intent.
 The costs of the work performed under this subsection by the City, plus interest at the rate authorized by City shall be billed to the responsible party.
 In the event a responsible party fails to pay the amount due, the Clerk shall enter the amount due on the tax rolls and collect as a special assessment against the property pursuant to Subch.
 VII of Ch.
 66, Wis.
 Stats. - F. Any person violating any of the provisions of this article shall be subject to a forfeiture of not less than \$100 nor more than \$1,000 and the costs of prosecution for each violation.
-Each day a violation exists shall constitute a separate offense. - G. Compliance with the provisions of this article may also be enforced by injunction in any court with jurisdiction.
+Each day a violation exists shall constitute a separate offense.

+G. Compliance with the provisions of this article may also be enforced by injunction in any court with jurisdiction.
 It shall not be necessary to prosecute for forfeiture or a cease and desist order before resorting to injunctional proceedings.

-§ 288-11.3 Appeals.
+§ 288-11.3.
+Appeals.